lbertholim/eHiCA/README.md

 To visualize the tracks in UCSC Genome Browser:

-1. Upload or sync the generated hub directory to the public location specified in `hub_location`.
+1. Upload the generated hub directory to the public location specified in `hub_location`.
 2. Open the hub URL listed in `track_hub_url.txt`.
 3. Confirm that the bigBed files are publicly accessible from the same location as the hub files.